 Rather than employ the carers we work with, we match customers who require care with self-employed care professionals from the Elder network of carers.

 Elder care professionals, in line with the family members or primary contacts, and local councils, manage the day-to-day care of the care recipients.
 This includes managing the personal care, risk assessments, continuation of care assessments and anything else required to make sure the recipient is safe, happy and comfortable in the place they’re happiest – their own home.

 As an Introductory Agency, Elder does not have an “ongoing role in the direction or control of the service provided”.
 However, in terms of helping you manage your care, we go above and beyond what many other Introductory Agencies offer.

-We’ve done everything we can to make managing your family’s care needs as stressfree as possible, with our online care management app, MyElder, as well as providing you with your very own dedicated acccount manager, as required.
+We’ve done everything we can to make managing your family’s care needs as stress-free as possible, with our online care management app, MyElder, as well as providing you with your very own dedicated account manager, as required.

 What an introductory agency can provide

 - Help you or your loved one find your most suitable carer, and help source a replacement or substitute professional, as required, on an on-going basis.

 - Payroll services for you and your home carer.

 - Support services for you and your private live-in self-employed carers can help support your own care management, such as My Elder and your dedicated Account Manager.

 - Regular check-ins to make sure you and your family are happy with the service provided by Elder.